aws-solutions-library-samples/guidance-for-automated-restore-and-copy-for-amazon-s3-glacier-objects/README.md

-[Example solution cost for restoring and copying 10,738,039 objects and 2.1 PB in Glacier Flexible Retrieval in US-EAST-2 to Standard (Archive S3 bucket and Batch Operations API Costs not included)]{.underline}
+[Example solution cost for restoring and copying 10,738,039 objects and 2.1 PB in Glacier Flexible Retrieval in US-EAST-2 to Standard (Archive S3 bucket and Batch Operations API Costs not included)]

 ![](media/image12.png)